How to Get the Most From Professional Career Help

 Some counselors give their clients assignments to work on between sessions.
 For example, she might ask you to bring in a couple of job announcements that interest you or may ask you to research an occupation or two.
 Arrive for your sessions with your assignments completed.
 Doing so will allow you to keep moving forward.

 Follow Your Counselor's Advice

 You hired a counselor because you needed help.
-While you don't have to do everything he suggests, not following his advice means you are wasting your time and money.
-If you find you are not doing what the counselor tells you to do, ask yourself why.
-Are you just being lazy, are you scared of making a change, or do you think you are getting bad advice?
-If you truly think he is giving you bad advice, it could be time to find a new counselor.
+While you don't have to follow every suggestion, not taking his advice means you are wasting your time and money.
+If you find yourself not following through on the counselor's advice, ask yourself why.
+Is it laziness on your part or fear of making a change, or do you think the advice is wrong?
+If, after carefully thinking about it, you decide it is, find a new counselor.

-If you're like most people, you don't want to spend an infinite amount of time in counseling.
-You want to resolve the problems that brought you there in the first place and ultimately meet the goals you set for yourself.
-Every now and then ask yourself if you are moving forward.
-Are you getting out of career counseling what you wanted?
-Is the counselor attentive to your needs?
+If you are like most people, you don't want to spend an infinite amount of time in counseling.
+You want to resolve the problems that brought you there in the first place and ultimately meet your goals.
+Periodically ask yourself if you are moving forward at a reasonable pace and are you getting out of career counseling what you wanted.

-Remember that you may not be able to reach all your goals as quickly as you might like, for example you may not have a new job yet, but are you in a better position for getting one than you were when you started?
-If the answer is "yes," ask yourself if you have more to gain from continuing to meet with your counselor.
-If it's "no," ask yourself if you could benefit more from trying someone new.
+While it may not be possible to achieve all your goals as quickly as desired, for example, you may not have a new job yet, think about whether you are closer to reaching them than when you started.
+If the answer is "yes," ask yourself if there is more to gain from continuing to meet with your counselor.
+If it's "no," decide if you could benefit more from trying someone new.